snakemode/depict-it/readme.md

 * Keeps track of the `currentStepKey` - this is the string that you use to define your `steps` in the `game definition`.
 * Keeps track of time
-* awaits the `execute` function of the `StartHandler`
+* Awaits the `execute` function of the `StartHandler`
 * Evaluates the response

 Once a response from the current handler has been received:

-* If the `currentStepKey` is `EndHandler` we return, the game has concluded.
+* If the `currentStepKey` is `EndHandler` then return, the game has concluded.
-* Otherwise, we update the `currentStepKey` to be the target of the `transitionTo` response - changing the current active state of the game.
+* Otherwise, update the `currentStepKey` to be the target of the `transitionTo` response - changing the current active state of the game.
-* We then call `run` again, to process the step we've just arrived at.
+* Then call `run` again, to process the step we've just arrived at.

-This flow of moving between game steps based on the outcome of the current step allows us to define games of all kinds of shapes.
+This flow of moving between game steps based on the outcome of the current step allows us to define all kinds of games!

 The state machine contains the function `handleInput`